Mission Week

 -

-Calling all faculty and staff!
-Help determine which Jesuit institution is the most active by participating in the eleventh annual Go Move Challenge.
-Record your minutes of intentional physical activity that gets the heart pumping.
-Bragging rights go to the university which tracks the most minutes, the university which averages the highest number of minutes per participant, and the university with the highest average number of minutes per region.
+Weekly prizes are given away by Human Resources compliments of Independent Blue Cross and bragging rights go to the university which tracks the most minutes, the highest number of minutes per participant, and the highest average number of minutes per region.

 -

-What does it mean to be an engaged citizen? what does it mean to care for the whole person?
+What does it mean to be an engaged citizen?
+What does it mean to care for the whole person?
 How can we "find God in all things"?

 -